Who must be consulted TUPE: informing and consulting

 • paid time off for TUPE training

-You must not dismiss an employee or treat them unfavourably because they're a trade union or employee representative.
+An employer must not dismiss an employee or cause them detriment because they're a trade union or employee representative.

 Find out more about trade union and non-union representation